wkarges/Dynamic-Signal-Integration/README.md

 First you'll need to create a new web adapter in IF.
 At the connection enter in the Base URL provided by the client.

 Save then right-click on the connection and select extended properties.
-Enter `Bearer`|`<yourBearerToken` in the first and second Column.
+Enter `Bearer`|`<yourBearerToken` in the first and second column.

 ![bearer-token.png](images/bearer-token.png)